 Turn the instant pot on saute mode, and drizzle some olive oil in the pot.
 Saute the onions and carrots for 5 minutes, then add the garlic for 1 minute.

-Add all the other ingredients except the shredded cheese.
+Add all the other ingredients except the flour and shredded cheese.

 Press the “stew/meat” function and let pressure cook for 30 minutes.
 Allow to slowly release.